-One of the greatest problems in training your legs results from the size and endurance leg muscles.
+One of the greatest problems of leg workouts results from the size and endurance of leg muscles.
 Arnold soon found out that subjecting the legs only to heavy overload is simply not enough.
 According to him “you have to use heavy weights and sufficient volume to stress the fibers involved and exhaust the endurance capacity of the muscles”.

 Although high-volume training can be extremely demanding, given the time your body will adapt.
 So, take it to the gym and try implementing it for six to eight weeks.

 When you do several sets to failure you cannot avoid triggering muscle fatigue.
 Arnold’s weapon against this was mind control.
 “I accepted the fact that leg workouts simply have to be brutal to be effective,” he said.